Who pays the divorce fees is a question we are often asked at Divorce-Online.

 If you just want to get divorced and not secure your finances afterwards by obtaining a consent order that is the only fee payable.

-If you want to obtain a legally binding financial order there is an additional court fee to pay.
+If you want to obtain a legally binding financial order there is an additional court fee to pay, which is outlined below;

 - £550 is the court fee to apply for a divorce